-One child in 160 has an autism spectrum disorder.
-Worldwide, people with ASDs are often subject to stigma, discrimination and human rights violation, including unjust deprivation of health and education services.
+One child in 160 has an autism spectrum disorder (ASD).
+Worldwide, people with ASD are often subject to stigma, discrimination and human rights violation, including unjust deprivation of health and education services.

 People with mental disabilities around the world face discrimination, violence and abuse in all aspects of their lives.
 Policies, laws and services in many countries reinforce human rights violations or fail to promote human rights.
 On Human Rights Day - 10 December 2013 - as part of its “QualityRights” initiative, WHO launched MiNDbank.
 This new online platform brings together key international resources and national policies, strategies, laws and service standards for mental health, substance abuse, general health, disability, human rights and development.
 MiNDbank will facilitate debate, dialogue, advocacy and research in order to promote national reform in line with international human rights and best practice standards.

 Dr Margaret Chan, the WHO Director-General, described the new Comprehensive Mental Health Action Plan 2013–2020 as a landmark achievement: it focuses international attention on a long-neglected problem and is firmly rooted in the principles of human rights.
 The action plan calls for changes.
 It calls for a change in the attitudes that perpetuate stigma and discrimination that have isolated people since ancient times, and it calls for an expansion of services in order to promote greater efficiency in the use of resources.